PalisadoesFoundation/talawa-plugin/docs/docs/docs/developer-resources/testing/getting-started.md

 ## Common Test Patterns

+These patterns demonstrate frequently used testing scenarios that you'll encounter when developing plugins.
+Each pattern addresses a specific testing need, from validating configuration files to managing test isolation with temporary directories.
+Use these as templates to build your own test suites.

 ### Testing manifest files

+Manifest files define critical plugin metadata like IDs, versions, and extension points.
+Testing them ensures your plugin can be properly loaded and validated by the platform.
+This pattern shows how to read and verify manifest structure before deployment.
 ```typescript
 import { readFileSync } from 'node:fs';
 import { join } from 'node:path';